tomstafford/imdb/README.md

 # Conclusion

 The lack of relation between budget and initial boost in ratings could be for a few reasons.
-It could be that, as mentioned above, marketing can pull average ratings in two directions and these effects cancel out; or it could be that all of these movies have large enough marketing budgets that you can't see any different between the in the effect of marketing; or it could be that marketing has no effect; or it could be that the marketing budget varies independently from the production budget.
+It could be that, as mentioned above, marketing can pull average ratings in two directions and these effects cancel out; or it could be that all of these movies have large enough marketing budgets that you can't see any difference between them in the effect of marketing; or it could be that marketing has no effect; or it could be that the marketing budget varies independently from the production budget.

 As a movie consumer, it is possible to make one conclusion: if you are looking at IMDB within 90 days of something being released you should mentally subtract ~0.5 from the average rating before using this to decide whether to see it or not.

 I'm thinking about what else to do with these data, so feedback is welcome, by email or to @tomstafford